-Most problem-solving activities revolve around science, math, and logic.
+Most problem solving activities for groups revolve around science, math, and logic.
 Poem/story challenges rely on writing skills, and are sure to appeal to the language lovers on your team.

 Each player receives a limited wordbank to use to create a story or poem.
 Then, players have a few minutes to craft their pieces.
 Afterwards, everyone reads out or screen shares their creations.

 Here are a few word challenge activities you can do remotely:

 - Found poems or stories: Participants make poems or stories out of words they find by visiting websites, searching emails, glancing out the window, or taking a walk or drive around the neighborhood.

 - Random word generators: Teammates use a random word generator to populate a word bank, and must use each word in the poem or story.